cvxpy/cvxpy/doc/source/contributing/index.rst

 and :math:`\mu_i \in K_i^* \subset \mathbb{R}^{m_i}` for :math:`i \in \{3,4,5\}`.
 Here, :math:`K_i^*` denotes the dual cone to :math:`K_i` under the standard inner product.

+More remarks on dual variables (particularly SOC dual variables) can be found in `this comment on a GitHub thread <https://github.com/cvxgrp/cvxpy/issues/948#issuecomment-592781675>`_.

 Most concrete implementations of the ConicSolver class use a common set of helper functions for dual variable recovery, found in `reductions/solvers/utilities.py <https://github.com/cvxgrp/cvxpy/blob/master/cvxpy/reductions/solvers/utilities.py>`_.